eliavgnessin/azure-iot-sdks/tools/DeviceExplorer/doc/how_to_use_device_explorer.md

 <a name="listdevices"/>
 -  Click **List** to query the list of registered devices with the connected IoT Hub.
+> **Note:** The list query cannot display more than 1000 devices.
+For an IoT Hub that has more than 990 devices other tools should be used.

 <a name="createdevice"/>
 ### Create device